B i o g r a p h y

 Mexican American tenor Joshua Thomas Diaz is an up-and-coming talent from Texas praised for his "rich and agile voice and sensitive interpretation."

 He has had success on the operatic stage in the roles of Don José in the concert version of Bizet’s Carmen, as Judge Danforth in Robert Ward's operatic adaptation of The Crucible, as Le Chevalier de la Force in Poulenc’s Les Dialogues des Carmélites, Mayor Upford in Albert Herring, the Schoolmaster/Mosquito in Janáček’s The Cunning Little Vixen, Beppe in I pagliacci, the Witch in Hansel and Gretel, Pedrillo in Die Entfürung aus dem Serail, B.F.
 Pinkerton in Madama Butterfly, the Duke of Mantua in Rigoletto with Really Spicy Opera, a company in Minneapolis, an the challenging role of Male Chorus in the University of Minnesota Opera Theater's production of The Rape of Lucretia by Benjamin Britten.

 Josh received his Bachelor’s degree from the University of Notre Dame where he majored in Vocal Performance, Music History, minored in Italian, and studied voice with Dr. Mark Beudert.
 He went on then to Baltimore where he received his Master of Music in Voice in 2013 and the Graduate Performance Diploma in Opera in 2015 from Peabody Conservatory where he studied with Dr. Stanley Cornett.
-Currently, Josh lives in Minneapolis where he is pursuing his Doctorate of Musical Arts at the University of Minnesota in the studio of John De Haan.
+Josh began his work with John De Haan at the University of Minnesota to pursue his Doctorate of Musical Arts in Voice.
+Currently, Josh lives in Chicago where he is finishing his dissertation for the Doctorate.